-- Provide detailed information about the team that will work on your development phase, including the person who will take overall responsibility. - Tell us if you will need extra support from consultants or new staff - Explain who is responsible for making decisions and approving changes to your project.
+- Provide detailed information about the team that will work on your development phase, including the person who will take overall responsibility. - Tell us if you will need extra support from consultants or new staff. - Explain who is responsible for making decisions and approving changes to your project.
 Describe the reporting structure and how often meetings will take place. - Describe how you will choose the staff, services and goods needed during your development phase. - Tell us whether you will be making changes to the governance of your organisation, to enable you to deliver your project more effectively.
-You can include the costs of professional support for a governance review as part of your development grant request. - If you are moving an existing member of staff into a post created by this project, or extending the hours of an existing member of staff, tell us how they are qualified for the role created by the project.
+You can include the costs of professional support for a governance review as part of your development grant request. - Tell us about the role of the park or cemetery's user group and/or volunteers during the development phase.

-If you are moving an existing member of staff into a post created by this project, tell us how you will manage the work they are currently doing, or if this is coming to an end.
+- If you are moving an existing member of staff into a post created by this project, or extending the hours of an existing member of staff, tell us how they are qualified for the role created by the project. - If you are moving an existing member of staff into a post created by this project, tell us how you will manage the work they are currently doing, or if this is coming to an end.